-The Administrative Professional Associates Degree will transfer into a Bachelors Degree program in Business Studies with a concentration in Business Administration at Southern New Hampshire University.
+After earning both certificates, the student completes a second year of classes and earns an Administrative Professional Associate Degree.
+This degree will transfer into a Bachelor's Degree program in Business Studies with a concentration in Business Administration at Southern New Hampshire University.